-In The Gravest Extreme by Massad Ayoob was a phenomenal book written by police training expert Massad Ayoob.
+In the Gravest Extreme by Massad Ayoob was a phenomenal book written by police training expert Massad Ayoob.
 Although the book is now out of print, the tome still holds many valuable lessons.
 Ayoob wrote this book as an introduction to the defensive use of firearms way back in 1980.
-Ayoob discusses the legal implications and practical aspects of owning and using a firearm for … [Read more...]
+Ayoob discusses the legal implications and practical aspects of owning and using a firearm … [Read more...]

 Police Officers Should Carry Guns Off-Duty

 I have talked about this before: every police officer should carry at least one firearm off-duty.
 There are many specific reasons for carrying a handgun when you are not on the job, but they all boil down to one reason: you may need it.
-There have been plenty of instances where armed, off-duty officers were able to take action to stop a violent crime and defend themselves and … [Read more...]
+There have been plenty of instances where armed, off-duty officers were able to take action to stop a violent crime and defend themselves … [Read more...]

 Suicide Jumpers: An EDP Police Officers Must Train For